-Once you’ve figured out the actual figure of your debts and how much you exactly owe each party, you can now prioritize which debt you would want to pay off first, whether it is your student loan or the long overdue holiday loan, that’s up to you.
+Once you’ve worked out the actual figure of your debts and how much you exactly owe, you can now prioritise which debt you would want to pay off first.
+Whether that it is your student loan or the long overdue holiday loan, that’s up to you.

 Can’t meet your monthly repayments?
 The smart route to take is by paying off the loan with the highest interest rate first.
-This way will help you get out of debt the fastest.
-After which you can move towards paying the next debt with the highest interest rate.
+This way will help you get out of debt the quickest.
+After which, you can then move towards paying the next debt with the higher interest rate.

-If you’re familiar with excel, you can use the spreadsheet to forecast your payments and make multiple scenarios to select the best ones.
-Forecasting will also reveal to you how much you can end up saving by paying a hundred pounds extra before it’s time to pay.
+If you’re familiar with excel, you can use the spreadsheet to forecast your payments and create multiple scenarios to select the best ones.
+Forecasting also reveals how much you can end up saving (for instance) by paying a hundred pounds extra before it’s time to make a repayment.

 Get External Help From Friends And Family

 Many people are reluctant to get professional help with their debts.
 However, this is the best time to ask your friends and family for support and gain their valuable personal experiences and insights.